SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 <br>

-> [!TIP]
+> [!IMPORTANT]
 >
-> When integrating with 3P APIs there is always a bit of discovery work involved.
+> When integrating with 3P APIs there is _always_ a bit of discovery work involved.
 Whether it's a publicly exposed API or a private API (direct B2B integration),
-> I always spend a good chunk of time understanding how to integrate with the API and what data/endpoints are available.
-The same learning process was required to understand Twitch API.
+> I always spend a large amount of time understanding how to integrate with the API and what data/endpoints are available.
+> Best advice is to keep learning by doing and spending time struggling through blocks.

 ## Exercise 2: OAuth Tokens
 ![](assets/module5/images/oauth_lifecycle.svg)<br>